ibm-cloud-docs/vpc/fl-ordering.md

    * **Location** - This input is unavailable because it is directly tied to the region the target resource resides in.
    * **Bucket** - The wanted Cloud Object Storage (COS) bucket that the flow log collector service writes to.

-## Creating a flow log collector by using the CLI
+## Creating a flow log collector from the CLI
 {: #fl-ordering-cli}
 {: cli}